Akisa112/getmepizza/README.md

 ## DEPLOYED CONTRACTS:

 Contract can be found at /contract/getmepizza.sol.
-The contract takes in tips and assigns them to the creator to later withdraw.
-It also issues an on-chain NFT as receipt to the tipper and stores the tip detail (to, from, memo, date, amount, slices) in a struct so we can display them on our front-end.
+The contract takes in tips and assigns them to the creator to later withdraw from the users dashboard.
+It also issues an on-chain NFT as receipt to the tipper and stores the tip detail (to, from, memo, date, amount, slices) in a struct so we can display them on our front-end in the users profile page.

 ### TESTNETS: